zenml-io/zenml/docs/book/why/framework-design.md

 * Why did you select this integration and not another?
 * and many more..

-When designing a framework as broad as ZenML, the team is probably making hundreds of micro-decisions weekly.
+When designing a framework as broad as ZenML, the team is making hundreds of micro-decisions weekly.
 While all of these are impossible to capture, we have decided to capture the most key decisions here, and hopefully illuminate why we built ZenML this way.

 ## Pipelines and Pipeline Runs: Separating Configuration From Implementation